filipdutescu/small-better-logger/README.md

 This library was developed using **C++17** and thus you will have the best experience using a **C++17 (or later)** compiler.
 For compilers pre **C++17** (**C++11** or **C++14**) or post **C++17** (as of this writing, **C++20**), please refer to [Setting Up](README.md#Setting-Up).

 ### Including as Source Code
-All you need to do if you wish to use **SBLogger** (in a C++ project) is to clone/fork the repo or download the [`SmallBetterLogger.hpp`](SmallBetterLogger/SmallBetterLogger.hpp) file to your project and added as a header file in your code:
+All you need to do if you wish to use **SBLogger** (in a C++ project) is to clone/fork the repo or download the [`SmallBetterLogger.hpp`](SmallBetterLogger/SmallBetterLogger.hpp) file to your project and add it as a header file in your code:
 ````cpp
 ...
 #include "SmallBetterLogger.hpp"